S3 method for class 'data.frame'

 A data frame of indices related to the model's parameters.

-When standardize = "refit"
+When standardize = "refit", columns diagnostic,

-refer to the original
+bf_prior and priors refer to the original

-is a data frame, arguments diagnostic
+model.
+If model is a data frame, arguments diagnostic,

-and priors
+bf_prior and priors are ignored.

 There is also a